OpsAI

 Verify the rollout:

-1kubectl get daemonset/mw-kube-agent -n mw-agent-ns
+kubectl get daemonset/mw-kube-agent -n mw-agent-ns

-2kubectl get deployment/mw-kube-agent -n mw-agent-ns
+kubectl get deployment/mw-kube-agent -n mw-agent-ns

 For Kubernetes workloads, you can either keep manual SDKs or use auto-instrumentation with OTel Operator and language-specific inject annotations.